cloud-gov/cg-site/_kbarticlespages/dependabot-with-pages.md

 * __Dependabot alerts__: Alerts regarding dependency vulnerabilities where pull requests are automatically opened.

-* __Dependabot security updates__: Additional alerts/information regarding vulnerabilities in any out of date dependencies where a vulnerability alert “faux” non mergeable pull request is opened in relation to the initial out of date dependency alert.
+* __Dependabot security updates__: Additional alerts/information regarding vulnerabilities in any out-of-date dependencies where a vulnerability alert (non mergeable pull request) is opened in relation to the initial out of date dependency alert.
 If applicable it is linked to the actual dependency pull request.

 * __Dependabot version updates__: Automatic pull requests opened when version bumps are available for dependencies.